floschott/foamquant/docs/source/index.rst

-Welcome to foamquant's documentation! (a beginning of it...)
+Welcome to foamquant's documentation! (beginning of it)
 ===================================

 **foamquant** FoamQuant is a toolbox specifically created for processing time series of large 3D images of evolving liquid foams.
 The toolbox is greatly based on open source libraries: scikit-image [1] and SPAM [2].